Freephone: 0508 650 200

 In his busy position as wind technician and electrician at Meridian’s West Wind Farm in Makara, Wellington, Blair Falconer says distance learning was the best option for him.
 As he works to complete his National Certificate in Electrical Engineering, he shares how he fits in study with his hands- on job.

-The Open Polytechnic Learning Centre provides students with a wide range of learning support, advice and resources.
+The Open Polytechnic Library and Learning Centre provides students with a wide range of learning support, advice and resources.
 It is this support, and that of his lecturers, which has made all the difference for Cameron Wendelken in his study journey.

 The first student to complete a cross-credit towards a Certificate in Public Relations, through the Public Relations Institute of New Zealand’s APR ( Accreditation in Public Relations) programme, Grace Loftus, says her studies have made her more mindful of how communication should work in an organisation.